-Depending on what purpose is intended for your plastic part, you’ll need to select the right resin.
+Depending on the purpose intended for a plastic part, the right resin will be needed.
 There are thousands to choose from, and each one will have its own strength and thickness characteristics.

 If you want a quality product, you need to work with others that can advise you on the best materials that will suit your product design and function.